On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Main Results

-We impose these conditions on parametric distributions with the proper prior to ensure that the posterior distribution of $\Theta_t$ and $\Theta_s$ asymptotically concentrates on neighbourhoods of $\theta^*_{t}$ and $\theta^*_s$ under both causal models given sufficient source and target data.
+\begin{assumption}[Proper Prior] We assume that the prior distribution $\omega(\Theta_s, \Theta_t)$ is continuous and positive over its whole support. \end{assumption} \begin{remark} We impose the first three conditions on parametric distributions with the proper prior distribution to ensure that the posterior distribution of $\Theta_t$ and $\Theta_s$ asymptotically concentrates on neighbourhoods of $\theta^*_{t}$ and $\theta^*_s$ under both causal settings given sufficient source and target data.
 In particular, the positive definite Fisher information matrix and parameter uniqueness assumption imply that $\theta^*_{t}$ and $\theta^*_s$ are identifiable within $\Lambda$.
 We also impose some technical conditions to ensure that the posterior of the parameters converges to their true values at an appropriate rate.
+Additionally, for the anti-causal setting $Y \rightarrow X$, we exclude the case when outcome variable $X$ has the same distribution for all $y_i$ with Condition 2, that is, $P_{\theta_{X_{y_i}}}(X)$ is identical for all $y_i \in \mathcal Y$.
+Because in this case, $X$ and $Y$ are effectively independent, and the fisher information $I_t$ is no longer positive definite as the distribution of $X$ no longer depends on the parameter $\theta^*_{Y}$. \end{remark}

+\begin{remark} The last three technical conditions are adopted and modified from \citet{zhu2020semi} to ensure that the posterior of the parameters converges to their true values at an appropriate rate for both source and target domains.
+We will mainly use these conditions for asymptotic estimation of KL divergence, e.g., see proof of Lemma~\ref{lemma:asymptotics}. \end{remark}

+\begin{remark} Though asymptotically, the prior distribution does not affect the learning rate, its choice is crucial in practice, particularly with limited data.
+Priors should be selected based on parameter understanding, model complexity, and existing knowledge.
+For simple parametric models such as generalized linear models, we can adopt conjugate priors \citep{diaconis1979conjugate, chen2003conjugate} for updating parameters easily.
+For more complex models, we may require non-conjugate priors where the data are used to estimate the parameters of the prior distribution \citep{efron2012large, carlin2008bayesian}.
+This is particularly useful when we have little prior knowledge about the distribution.
+In practice, the sensitivity analysis could also be conducted to assess the robustness of the posterior distribution to the choice of prior.
+This helps ensure that the posterior is not unduly influenced by the choice of prior. \end{remark}